a175/latex-json/README.md

 This style file requires `catchfile.sty`, which is contained in
-TeXLive as catchfile
-and in MiKTeX as catchfile.
+TeXLive and MiKTeX as catchfile.

 ## How to use